 Treasure Island has a nice position on the Strip, right near the Fashion Show Mall, and it has a Walgreen’s pharmacy available through the casino.
 That is actually a big plus, because you can pick up supplies, like water for much cheaper than in the casino owned stores.
 I also had a great time at Senor Frogs for that one night, plenty of booze, and women.

-It’s another 1990s hotel, but it was nice for what it is:
+It’s another 1990s hotel, but it was nice for what it is.
+I’d definitely stay here again, with a good deal:

 How to Book Your Hotel